This policy sets out the principles adopted by the ACCC for prioritising and addressing product safety risks.

 The appropriate strategy will depend on the particular product safety risk.
 In developing a strategy to address a product safety risk, the ACCC is guided by the following principles:

-- The ACCC’s response, including the compliance burden imposed on business, should be proportionate to the product safety risk.
+- The ACCC’s response, including the compliance burden imposed on business, should be proportionate to the risk.

 - A regulatory response should, in general, avoid pre-empting consumer choice or limiting technological solutions.
 However, in some cases, the most appropriate option to address a risk will be to ban the product or mandate standards for design or manufacture.